neelbagai2209/MEDD8925_Discord_Textual_Analysis/README.md

 This data was utilized with the aforementioned 'keywordlist.csv' to create 'classified_keywords.csv' that had all the keywords classified.
 The code can be found in 'Classified Dictionary Word List.ipynb'

-After generating ' 'classified_keywords.csv' only the Noun.Communication and null categories were kept as slang using 'Further Refined Keyword List of Slang.ipynb' which resulted in the file 'filtered_keywords_cleaned.csv' which was the most refined version of the slang words present in the Discord Data with the Urban Dictionary having been used as the reference corpus.
+After generating 'classified_keywords.csv,' irrelevant columns such as range_ref, lower_word, and source_file were dropped in 'Refined Classified Dictionary List.ipynb' as they served zero value to me in further analysis and this resulted in the file 'refined_classified_keywords.csv'

+The next step involved further refinement of  'refined_classified_keywords.csv' in 'Further Refined Keyword List of Slang.ipynb,' which saw removal of all subcategories unless they were communication nouns (Noun.Communication) or had no category given their unique slang nature.
+This resulted in the 'filtered_keywords_cleaned.csv' file which was used for the next step, the graph-based PageRank was done.

+As for the PageRank, for which the code can be found in 'Graph Based Keyword Extraction Discord Data.ipynb,' a co-occurance graph was made along with a 'refined_keywords_pagerank_scores.csv' file

+Using a copy of the 'refined_keywords_pagerank_scores.csv' file, the final deliverable, the 'Slang Terms with Meaning.csv' file was made.
+It contains 193 slang entries (with the highest PageRank score) and includes meaning added by myself or through help of the Urban Dictionary in cases where I was unsure.